AshCoolman/yieldify-yeoman-generator/README.md

-# Yieldify yeoman generator
+# Yieldify Yeoman generator

-Used to capture any scaffolding we do at Yieldify, and no gaurantees are being made for its completeness outside of the Yieldify context (or even within it).
+This project is used to capture any scaffolding we do at Yieldify, and no gaurantees are being made for its completeness outside of the Yieldify context (or even within it).

 _Highly opinionated, and simlple generator for the yieldify dashboard_